Modern Slavery Statement

 We operate the following policies that describe our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in our operations:

 • HR Policy - We promote our Modern Slavery Policy within our Team Handbook which is available to all colleagues and is provided upon commencement of employment.
-We have zero tolerance of any threat of physical or sexual violence, harassment or intimidation against employees and their family, or close associates.
+We have zero tolerance of any threat of physical or sexual violence, harassment, or intimidation against employees and their family, or close associates.
 Our policies are clearly defined and communicated to all employees.
 All our employees are treated fairly and equally, and are paid at least the national minimum wage.
 Our employees won’t be forced to work in excess of the number of hours permitted in law, and normal working hours won’t exceed 48 hours per week average unless the employee agrees.

 • Recruitment Policy - The organisation uses only specified, reputable employment agencies to source agency workers and always verifies the practices of any new agency it is using before accepting workers from that agency.

-• Whistleblowing Policy - We encourage all of our employees, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, Civica.
+• Whistleblowing Policy - We encourage all our employees, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, Civica.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 Our whistleblowing procedure is designed to make it easy for employees to make disclosures, without fear of retaliation.

 • Our values - Civica’s values of Knowledge, Integrity and Action makes clear to our employees the actions and behaviour expected of them when representing Civica.
 We strive to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing our supply chain.